 The brainchild of Myron Cope, a broadcaster for the Pittsburgh Steelers, the Terrible Towel was a gimmick he created to excite the fans during a 1975 playoff football game between the Steelers and the then Baltimore Colts.

-When those yellow towels start waving at Steelers games, the stands literally turn to a sea of yellow.
-They offer a strong, very visible show of support for the team, and really rally the already loud Steelers fans to a fever pitch.
-The terrible towel is feared by opposing teams everywhere, of course!
+The towel was chosen because it was small, portable, and something that just about every fan could own.
+It's nothing fancy—just a bright yellow towel.
+But when those towels start waving at Steelers games, the stands literally turn to a sea of yellow that presents a strong, very visible show of support for the team, rallying the already-loud Steelers fans to a fever pitch.
+The Terrible Towel is, of course, feared by opposing teams everywhere.

-To remedy this towel dilemma, a special souvenir version of the Terrible Towel was created in 1975, bearing the slogan "Official Myron Cope Terrible Towel."
-The Terrible Towel is currently manufactured exclusively by McArthur Towel & Sports Co., of Baraboo, Wisconsin, and distribution is under sole control of the Steelers.
+To remedy this towel dilemma, an early, special souvenir version of the Terrible Towel was created in 1975, bearing the slogan "Official Myron Cope Terrible Towel."
+The towel is now available in many official versions and can be purchased from the Steelers Pro Shop.

 A portion of the proceeds from the sale of the Terrible Towel benefits local Pennsylvania charities.